jacobwwh/noise_SE/README.md

-# An Empirical Study on the Effectiveness of Noisy Label Learning for Program Understanding
+# An Empirical Study on Noisy Label Learning for Program Understanding

 ## Requirements